 How Can Everyone Benefit From Meditation Like Jack Dorsey

 If you want to get the mental superpowers that people like Jack Dorsey have, it’s easy to get started.

 Jack’s not the only one either.
-If they’re a genius or super talented, they probably meditate.
-Here’s just a few names of people who credit their success to meditation.
+If they’re genius or super talented, they probably meditate.
+Here are just a few names of people who credit their success to meditation.
 Michale Jordan, Tom Brady, Jerry Seinfeld, George Lucas, Katy Perry, Oprah and Ariana Huffington.
 Plus a bunch of other billionaires you may not have even heard of.